git @ Cat's Eye Technologies tagfarm / master README.md

 ### `repair`

-If the source files are moved around, the symbolic links will break.
-Assuming the
+If the tagged files are moved around inside the media tree, the symbolic links that

 tagfarm repair